-Logically, when putting Agile to practice, your goal is to avoid overburden and optimize the way you work so you can deliver frequently to market, and be able to respond to change without requiring personal heroics from your team.
+Logically, when putting Agile to practice, your goal is to avoid overburden and optimize the way you work so you can frequently deliver to the market and respond to change without requiring personal heroics from your team.

-As stated by the founders of the Agile Manifesto, “continuous attention to technical excellence and good design enhances agility".
-In a development context, this principle makes a lot of sense because it allows teams to create not just working software but a stable product of high quality.
+As stated by the Agile Manifesto founders, "continuous attention to technical excellence and good design enhances agility".
+In a development context, this principle allows teams to create not just working software but also a stable product of high quality.

-As a result, changes to the code will be less likely to create a negative impact caused by bugs and malfunctions.
+As a result, changes to the code will be less likely to impact bugs and malfunctions negatively.

 Still, the 9th of the Agile management principles is applicable in every industry.
 When you maintain operational excellence, you will have less trouble reacting to changes and maintaining agility.

-The original content of this principle can be a bit confusing as it states “Simplicity–the art of maximizing the amount of work not done–is essential".
-Yet it is very practical.
+This principle's original content can be a bit confusing as it states, "Simplicity–the art of maximizing the amount of work not done–is essential".
+Yet, it is very practical.

-Once again we come to the realization that when provided with freedom, motivated teams generate the most value for the customer.
+Once again, we realize that when provided with freedom, motivated teams generate the most value for the customer.
 When discussing this principle, the 17 fathers of Agile stated that "the best architectures, requirements, and designs emerge from self-organizing teams".

 Finally, we've come to the last of the Agile management principles.
 It is related to evaluating your performance and identifying room for improvement.
 The long version of the principle states: "At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly".

-By doing this you will be able to continuously experiment and improve your performance.
-Also, if things don't go as you've planned, you can discuss what went wrong and adjust to get back on track.
+By doing this, you will be able to experiment and improve your performance continuously.
+If things don't go as you've planned, you can discuss what went wrong and adjust to get back on track.

-There are different Agile methods, but Agile itself is not a methodology or a framework, it is a set of values and principles.
-This is why, it is extremely flexible and can be applied by different organizations.
+There are different Agile methods, but Agile itself is not a methodology or a framework.
+It is a set of values and principles.
+This is why it is incredibly flexible and can be applied by different organizations.
 However, to make a successful transformation, you need to have the necessary foundation.
 Implementing the 12 Agile principles is precisely how you build it.
-Good luck!